ddeville/spillo-alfred/README.md

 ## Notes

-Note that Spillo need to be installed and authenticated on your machine for the workflow to work.
+Note that Spillo needs to be installed and authenticated on your machine for the workflow to work.